Sponsoring your husband or wife to move to Canada

 Canada also recognizes common law relationships.
 A common law relationship means you have lived together with your partner for at least one year, and intend to remain in an exclusive committed relationship, but not in a formal legal marriage.
 Canada also recognizes all legal same sex marriages, and same sex common law relationships.

 There are two types of sponsorships.
 It is important to pick the right category when you file the application.
-The “Family Class” application is filed by persons who are not currently living in Canada.
+The “Family Class” application is filed by persons who are not living in Canada.
 Persons who live in Canada may also choose to file a family class application.
-The “Spouse in Canada” application can be filed only by persons who are currently living in Canada.
-In the recent past, family class applications have been processed much faster than spouse in Canada applications.
+The “Spouse in Canada” application can be filed only by persons who are living in Canada.
 Beginning in December 2015, the Canadian government started a “pilot program” that allowed spouse in Canada applicants to apply for a work permit while waiting for their cases to be processed.
 This is not available to family class applicants.

 Our law office has many years of experience successfully processing Canadian marriage cases.
 We are U.S.-based Canadian immigration lawyers.
 We can help move your application faster by getting the required information and documents efficiently, and filing them correctly.
 We can help with related issues such as taxes and customs concerns.
 We can also advise on all U.S. immigration issues, which often arise in the course of many U.S.-Canadian marriages.
 Let our experience work for you.
 We can help get your Canadian marriage visa quickly.
 CLICK HERE TO SEND US AN EMAIL for help with your case.